Applied Computing

 This Higher National Certificate (HNC) programme is designed to produce suitably equipped graduates to work in the rapidly expanding computing and information systems industry within the UK.

-The expertise and skills you develop over the programme of study are highly regarded by employers.
+The expertise and skills developed over the programme of study are highly regarded by employers.

 An up-to-date computer at home would be useful, but not essential.